-Good level of information: Using the Pro product gives a wide range of information about borrowers, allowing investors to make a considered decision on who to lend to.
+Good level of information: Using the Pro product gives a wide range of information about borrowers.
+This allows investors to make a considered decision on who to lend to.

 Adaptable for most: There are three different types of product now on Bondora, which covers most users needs.

-Long history: Bondora has a long history and has recently turned profitable, so platform risk should be smaller.
+Long history: Bondora has a long history and has recently turned profitable.
+Platform risk should be smaller in theory.

 Secondary market: The ability to price loans at a discount gives better flexibility and allows an exit at a cost.

 Weak Recoveries: Many loans are made to people with poor credit, and recoveries here are very inefficient.
-It is often quite inefficient to chase a small loan and as a result it seems that many recovery efforts do not amount to much more than a few phone calls and letters, most of which go unanswered.
+It is often quite inefficient to chase a small loan.
+As a result it seems that many recovery efforts do not amount to much more than a few phone calls and letters.

 Questionable statistics: Many of the projections made by Bondora assume a good level of recovery, for example when giving a price for the portfolio.

-No provision fund: There is no provision fund at all for loans, which obviously compared unfavourably to competitors.
+No provision fund: There is no provision fund at all for loans.
+This obviously compares unfavourably to competitors.

-Blackbox product not competitive: The Go and Grow product only pays 6.75%, which doesn’t seem a huge premium on other platforms offering the same product.
+Blackbox product not competitive: The Go and Grow product only pays 6.75%.
+This doesn’t seem a huge premium on other platforms offering the same product.

-Hands-on: Perhaps the most efficient way to use Bondora is to set up your own filters and monitor them, but this requires a lot of work.
+Hands-on: Perhaps the most efficient way to use Bondora is to set up your own filters and monitor them.
+However this requires a lot of work.

 My Bondora Investment Strategy

 I don’t have one anymore as I am not invested.
 I found many of the pre-set portfolios not worth it.
-Many of the loans default and many give nothing in recoveries, with only very small amounts being recovered after a period of time.
-My own belief is that anyone holding on to the higher risk loans to maturity will suffer loss, and I do suspect that interests are not aligned with the platform, as they have already taken their fee.
+Many of the loans default and many give nothing in recoveries.
+Some that do only very small amounts being recovered after a period of time.
+My own belief is that anyone holding on to the higher risk loans to maturity will suffer loss.
+I do suspect that interests are not aligned with the platform.
+Enforcement action costs are met by the lenders.

-I do believe though that there will be people successful on the platform, as it may be common sense that the risk of default of a loan is lowest early on in its life.
-Those who can take the time to set up filters to attract the most likely good loans as well as monitor their own portfolios to trade in and out of them could possibly earn massive returns, because of the high interest loan rates.
+I do believe though that there will be people successful on the platform.
+It may be common sense that the risk of default of a loan is lowest early on in its life.
+Those who can take the time to set up filters to attract the most attractive loans and trade them could achieve potentially better returns.
 I also wouldn’t expect them to share their strategy openly on a forum, but evidently some people have done very well out of Bondora.

 Bondora was one of the few ways to access European high-interest loans when it was first launched, but since then others have overtaken it with better products which offer more reliable earnings.
+Mintos and Twino are some examples.
 With its blackbox product offering poor value I see no reason to invest here unless you have some time to play around with the Portfolio Pro model and actively trade loans.